-In the first days when he had come to

-the town, he still looked like a Savage.
-He dressed with a finger-bone necklace, bear claws through his earlobes, the feathers in his long black hair.
+In the first days when he had come to the town, he still looked like a Savage.
+He dressed with a finger-bone necklace, bear claws through his earlobes, the paint of war on his face, and eagle feathers in his long black hair.
 His loss of Roshe and the rest of his family had been a mask of death and a fire burned in his eyes that cowed the people who saw it.